Non-Aligned Movement: Post-Cold War

 The movement continues to see a role for itself: in its view, the world's poorest nations remain exploited and marginalized, no longer by opposing superpowers, but rather in a uni-polar world, and it is Western hegemony and neo-colonialism that the movement has really re-aligned itself against.
 It opposes foreign occupation, interference in internal affairs and aggressive unilateral measures, but it has also shifted to focus on the socio-economic challenges facing member states, especially the inequalities manifested by globalization and the implications of neo-liberal policies.
 The Non-Aligned Movement has identified economic underdevelopment, poverty, and social injustices as growing threats to peace and security.

 The 16th NAM summit took place in Tehran, Iran, from 26 to 31 August 2012.
 According to the Teheran-based Mehr News Agency, representatives from over 150 countries were scheduled to attend.
 Attendance at the highest level included 27 presidents, two kings and emirs, seven prime ministers, nine vice-presidents, two parliamentary spokesmen and five special envoys.
 At the summit, Iran took over from Egypt as Chair of the Non-Aligned Movement for the period 2012 to 2015.

 In 2016 Venezuela hosted the 17th NAM Summit.

 Azerbaijan, host of the 18th NAM summit in 2019, holds the Non-Aligned Movement presidency pending the 19th NAM summit, which took place in Kampala, Uganda in January 2024.

+The 20th NAM summit is expected to be hosted by Uzbekistan.